Ship real data apps with AI —

 in days, not months.

 The exact workflow I used to ship six live data apps in a few weeks of evenings — mostly by talking to my editor.
 Idea → vetted data → lazy build → deployed on your own box → shipped.
-No bootcamp, no boilerplate maze.
+It starts from zero — VS Code, Claude Code, your first server — so it works even if you've never touched a terminal.

 You have the ideas.
 Shipping is the wall 😬